xaya/xaya_docs/blockchain.md

 ## Name and Value Restrictions <a name="name-value-restrictions"></a>

-Valid names and values in Chimaera must satisfy additional constraints compared to Namecoin (which just enforces maximum lengths).
+Valid names and values in Xyon must satisfy additional constraints compared to Namecoin (which just enforces maximum lengths).
 In particular, these conditions must be met by names and values: